IntelliTect/Coalesce/docs/topics/security.md

 #### ValidateAttributesForSaves

-Enabling `ValidateAttributesForSaves` causes the [Standard Behaviors](/modeling/model-components/behaviors.md#standard-behaviors) to perform validation of validation attributes during `/save` calls, preventing a save when validation fails.
+Enabling `ValidateAttributesForSaves` causes the [Standard Behaviors](/modeling/model-components/behaviors.md#standard-behaviors) to perform validation of validation attributes during `/save` or `/bulkSave` calls, preventing a save when validation fails.

 This can be overridden per type or even per request by setting the `ValidateAttributesForSaves` property on a [custom Behaviors](/modeling/model-components/behaviors.md#defining-behaviors) instance.